Strand Arts Centre

 It operated as a concert and live performance venue named Strand Variety Theatre in 1984 with performances on its 14 feet deep stage.
 Artists such as The Drifters, the Nolan Sisters & comedians Little & Large appeared here.
 It closed in 1987.
 On 29th April 1988 it reopened for films again having been converted into a four-screen cinema with 642-seats (276, 196, 90 and 80).
 It is now independently operated and underwent a restoration in October 1999, bringing back many features that had been lost over the years.
 It currently operates as the Strand Arts Centre screening classic films (including 35mm prints) with 608-seats (250, 180, 98 & 80).

 In October 2023 it was announced that the Strand Arts Centre would be closing in mid-February 2024 for a £6.5 million renovation to be carried out.
-Further details show it open into March 2024.
+Further details show it screened its last regular release film on 30th June 2024.
+This was followed on 4th & 5th July with screenings of the original “Star Wars” trilogy.
 The three screens will be upgraded and screen 4 will be converted into a cafe.
-It is planned to reopen in mid-2025 to celebrate the 90th birthdays of its opening.
+It is planned to reopen in early-2026, just missing its 90th birthday.

 Contributed by Ken Roe